 If the text must be in-shot, change the framing so the text area fills more pixels:

-Step 4: Mask and inpaint the text region
+Step 4: Fix just the text region (no full re-roll)

-If composition is locked but the text is wrong, do not regenerate the whole image:
+If composition is locked but the text is wrong, do not regenerate the whole image.
+The fastest path in 2026 is conversational, maskless editing:

-• ComfyUI: Use an inpaint workflow with a manual rectangular mask covering the text.
+- ComfyUI: an inpaint workflow with a manual rectangular mask covering the text.

-• Midjourney: Use Vary (Region), brush the text area, and rewrite the prompt to focus on the text content.
+- Midjourney: Editor / Vary (Region), brush the text area, rewrite the prompt to the quoted text content.

-• Photoshop: Use Generative Fill on the text area, prompted with just the desired string.
+- Photoshop: Generative Fill on the text area, prompted with just the desired quoted string.

 Step 5: Composite real type as the final fallback